sharwell/developer.rackspace.com/src/docs/cloud-databases/getting-started/samples/create_backup.rst

 .. code-block:: java

-  // This operation is currently not supported through the jclouds SDK.
+  // Not currently supported by this SDK

 .. code-block:: javascript

- // This operation is currently not supported with pkgcloud.
+  // Not currently supported by this SDK

 .. code-block:: php